The Economic Review

 Peter Smith, Lead Editor

-We are delighted to announce that for the next volume of Economic Review (September 2014), the Editorial Board will reflect a new partnership between the University of Southampton Economics Department and the Economics Network.
+We are delighted to announce that as of September 2014, the Economic Review's Editorial Board reflects a new partnership between the University of Southampton Economics Department and the Economics Network.

 The Economic Review was launched in 1983, and since then has been edited by economists at Southampton.
 It is a magazine designed for A-level Economics students, intended to present a topical and lively coverage of economic policy and issues, expressed in language that will be understood by students with relatively little existing knowledge of economics or its jargon.
 As such, the magazine is a blend of some articles that address key areas of the A-level specification with others that seek to capture the interest of students by applying economic thinking to everyday life and encouraging them to think beyond the specification.